apache/beam/website/src/contribute/runner-guide.md

 it like a stream.
 The capabilities are:

  * `split(int)` - your runner should call this to get the desired parallelism
- * `createReader(...)` - call this to start reading elements; it is an enhanced iterator that also vends:
+ * `createReader(...)` - call this to start reading elements; it is an enhanced iterator that also provides:
- * watermark (for this source) which you should propagate downstream timestamps, which you should associate with elements read
+ * watermark (for this source) which you should propagate downstream
+ * timestamps, which you should associate with elements read
  * record identifiers, so you can dedup downstream if needed
  * progress indication of its backlog
  * checkpointing
- * `requiresDeduping` - this indicates that there is some chance that the source may emit dupes; your runner should do its best to dedupe based on the identifier attached to emitted records
+ * `requiresDeduping` - this indicates that there is some chance that the source may emit duplicates; your runner should do its best to dedupe based on the identifier attached to emitted records

 An unbounded source has a custom type of checkpoints and an associated coder for serializing them.